 Neonatal Physician Assistant Fellowship

-Welcome to Seattle Children’s Neonatal PA Fellowship!
-Our mission is to provide board-certified physician assistants the post–master’s degree education, training and skills they need to become successful and confident neonatal advanced practice providers.
-Our fellowship is a 12-month clinical and didactic training program with a cohort starting once per year.
+Welcome to the Seattle Children’s Neonatal Physican Assistant Fellowship!
+Our mission is to provide board certified physician assistants the post-master’s degree education, training, and skills they need to become successful and confident neonatal advanced practice providers.
+Our Neonatal PA Fellowship is a 12-month clinical and didactic training program with a cohort starting once per year.

 Prior to matriculation into the Neonatal PA Fellowship Program, the PA applicant must meet the following requirements:

 - Graduated from an ARC-PA–recognized physician assistant school